When you think of nootropics, what imagery and sensations come to mind?

 Imagine you wake up in the morning, have many mentally taxing tasks to complete, and you open your cabinet to find a nootropic that can help you.
 Usually it is going to improve your concentration, memory, or motivation, right?

-Treating Anxiety – Fight or Flight
+Treating Mood and Stress – Fight or Flight

 If you are trying to take a major exam or you have deadlines at work, then meditation will not be useful for you in the short term.
-At least, it will not be useful enough to make a real lasting difference in your anxiety levels for near term exams and mental challenges.
+At least, it will not be useful enough to make a real lasting difference in your mood levels for near term exams and mental challenges.

 There are ways to treat anxiety with nootropics that are more effective and work quicker.
 While we advocate using meditation as a stress reduction technique, you should consider these nootropics for a short term fix.

-Natural Anxiety Relief
+Natural Stress and Mood Relief

 According to a 2006 study in Biological Psychology, L-Theanine can “…cause anti-stress effects via the inhibition of cortical neuron excitation.”
 In addition, L-Theanine can improve alpha brain waves which are associated with the rest and relaxation state within the brain.
 Often, the alpha brain state allows for the best performance.